TheSmitchell/batches/README.md

 File: a5Restart.bat

 A crude process to restart a set of Alpha5 Application Web Servers.
 This isn't the way you should handle your web services.
 You shouldn't use this batch file.
 Do as I say, not as I do.

+## Temp Directory Cleaner

+File: cleanTemp.bat

+Deletes all the crap in the temp directory.
+Because flithy procs are filthy.